webix-hub/docs/data/api/refs/ui.calendar.md

 - api/link/ui.calendar_ondestruct_event.md - occurs when component destroyed
 - api/link/ui.calendar_onitemclick_event.md - fires when a component item was clicked
 - api/link/ui.calendar_onitemdblclick_event.md - fires when a component item was double-clicked
+- api/link/ui.calendar_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.calendar_onlongtouch_event.md - fires on holding finger in some position for a certain period of time
 - api/link/ui.calendar_onmousemove_event.md - fires when the mouse was moved over the specified component
 - api/link/ui.calendar_onmousemoving_event.md - fires when the mouse was moved over the component
 - api/link/ui.calendar_onmouseout_event.md - fires when the mouse was moved out from the specified item
-- api/link/ui.calendar_onrotate_event.md - occurs on screen rotating
 - api/link/ui.calendar_onswipex_event.md - occurs on a horizontal swipe movement
 - api/link/ui.calendar_onswipey_event.md - occurs on a vertical swipe movement
+- api/link/ui.calendar_ontimedkeypress_event.md - fires after typing has been finished in the field
 - api/link/ui.calendar_ontouchend_event.md - occurs when the touch event is ended
 - api/link/ui.calendar_ontouchmove_event.md - occurs during touch movement
 - api/link/ui.calendar_ontouchstart_event.md - when some webix view has been touched